"Halls of Stone" Reveals Power's Corruptive Cost

 Ominously, throughout the episode, several towers are shown in darkness lit by flames at the top.
 In one instance, Annatar is standing on a ledge looking down to see how to best complete his schemes.
 Everyone else may be out for power, but, as Gandalf told Saruman in The Fellowship of the Ring, “There is only one Lord of the Ring … and he does not share power.”
 Someone needs to tell Durin, Pharazôn, and Celebrimbor.
 And someone needs to punch Kemen.

-Previous analysis of Rings of Power season 2 in Jokien with Tolkien:
+Read reviews of previous Rings of Power season 2 episodes in Jokien with Tolkien here:

 Episodes 1–3: